jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 $ ~/srsRAN/build/lib/examples/pdsch_ue –r fffe –f 889000000
 ```

 However, this will not output the hex bytes of MIB & SIB messages.
-Therefore, I needed to add the function *srslte_vec_fprint_byte()* after line 828 to print the hexstring to stdout. pdsch_ue.c should look like so:
+Therefore, I needed to add the function *srslte_vec_fprint_byte()* after line 828 to print the hexstring to stdout. ```/srsRAN/lib/examples/pdsch_ue.c``` should look like so:

 ```
 828 |             if (n > 0) {